 Cuirass of the Falling Star Titan Build

 Cuirass of the Falling Star works perfectly with your Thundercrash Super to allow you to layout as much damage as possible while retaining your overshield for far longer.
-If you equip the Volatile Conduction mod and unleash your Super while critically damaged, this boots the damage output.
+If you equip and unleash your Super while critically damaged, this boots the damage output.
 And thankfully, the overshield makes critical health a non-issue.

 Everything else about this build is about racking up kills and dealing damage.
 If you can, opt for other Arc-based weapons to take advantage of your mod choices.
 And other than that, look for opportunities to boost your Super and health regen.